In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

 - Permission, r (read) / w (write) / x (execute)

-## give complete permissions to all roles
+give full permissions to all roles

 chmod ugo+rwx file/directory

-If we want to apply the permissions to all the files in a directory and subdirectory, we use the ‘-R’ parameter.
+If we want to apply the permissions to all files in a directory and subdirectory, we use the ‘-R’ parameter.

 For example, if we wanted to remove write and execute permissions from other users recursively, we would do,

-## remove write and execute permissions from other users
+remove write and execute permissions from other users

 chmod -R o-wx directory

-Octal representation of permissions
+Octal Representation of Permissions

 - First octal, special permissions